Pencilcaseman/typst_templates/lecture_notes/template/main.typ

 What does this even mean?

+Is this indented?
+What if I have a lot of text here?
+This is soem random stuff to fill up space and get a paragraph break.

+Is this indented?
+What if I have a lot of text here?
+This is soem random stuff to fill up space and get a paragraph break.

+==== Another section

+What does this even mean?

+Is this indented?
+What if I have a lot of text here?
+This is soem random stuff to fill up space and get a paragraph break.

+Is this indented?
+What if I have a lot of text here?
+This is soem random stuff to fill up space and get a paragraph break.

 ===== A ludicrously deep subsection heading

 Woah...
 We're going even deeper

+Is this indented??

 ===== Another deep subsection heading